jowitawalczuk/multipoint-temperature-sensor/README.md

 # multipoint-temperature-sensor
 Hello Stranger,
-please do note that this project is new and going to be developed soon...
+<br>please do note that this project is new and going to be developed soon...
-...posting here to refresh git skills
+<br>...posting here to refresh git skills
-Regards, Developer ;)!
+<br>Regards, Developer ;)!